 Many couples are advised upon commencing their relationship to put an agreement in place...Back to News and Events

 Many couples are advised upon commencing their relationship to put an agreement in place to protect their assets.
-With our pets being a major influence and part of our every day lives, it seems somewhat outdated that they still be classified as ‘property’ in law.
-The Blue Cross are trying to move away from this and are now actively encouraging couples who purchase any pets during their relationship to enter into a ‘pet nup’ with dogs and cats being the most fought over animals.
+With our pets being a major influence and part of our everyday lives, it seems somewhat outdated that they still are classified as ‘property’ in law.
+The Blue Cross is trying to move away from this and is now actively encouraging couples who purchase any pets during their relationship to enter into a ‘pet nup’ with dogs and cats being the most fought over animals.

 So, what is a ‘pet-nup’?